newstack-cloud/bluelink/apps/cli/docs/CONTRIBUTING.md

-# Contributing to the celerity cli
+# Contributing to the bluelink cli

 ## Getting set up